jamilbadama/UIUXAnalyticsdemo/README.md

 Integrating UI/UX Authoring tool tracking into your Android app

 ### 1.2 Include Library
-Import the uiuxanalytics library into your Android app, then add this to your app build.gradle file:
+Import the uiuxanalytics library into your Android app, then add this to your app build.gradle file: check the UIUXAnalyticsdemo as sample

         dependencies {
                     compile fileTree(dir: 'libs', include: ['*.jar'])